desihub/fiberassign/doc/usage.rst

 .. image:: _static/plot_assign.png

+In the plot above, science targets are red, sky is blue, standards are orange, and dual science / standard targets are green.

-We can also make a crude visualization of the QA for the entire footprint using the `fba_plot_qa` script.
+We can also make a crude visualization of the QA for the entire footprint using the :ref:`script_fba_plot_qa` script.
 Note that when plotting only a few tiles the resulting plot is not as useful (but in that case you can get the numbers directly out of the JSON):

 .. include:: _static/fba_plot_qa.inc